pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 )
 ```

 Next we'll plot the prototypical trajectories of change for individuals conditional on their parental and peer relationships.
+Notice how the peer score in the data drives the intercept of the polynomial curve up the y-axis of the chart.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(2, 2, figsize=(20, 10), sharey=True)